slatedb/slatedb/rfcs/0005-range-queries.md

 ### Checkpoint References

-We intend to rely on state checkpoints introduced in [RFC-????](https://github.com/slatedb/slatedb/pull/278) in order to prevent the cleanup of durable state referenced by the query.
+We intend to rely on state checkpoints introduced in [RFC-0004(https://github.com/slatedb/slatedb/blob/main/rfcs/0004-checkpoints.md) in order to prevent the cleanup of durable state referenced by the query.
 When a range scan is created, it will create an internal reference to the current checkpoint.
 This reference will prevent cleanup of the checkpoint state until the scan is complete.

-Checkpoints created by `Readers` have an expiry time, which is only refreshed as long as it remains the current checkpoint.
-If a `DbIterator` instance remains active long enough for its referenced checkpoint to expire, the `Reader` will proactively invalidate it in order to allow for safe cleanup.
+Checkpoints created by `DbReaders` have an expiry time, which is only refreshed as long as long as the checkpoint remains current.
+If a `DbIterator` instance remains active long enough for its referenced checkpoint to expire, then the `DbIterator` may eventually encounter a NotFound error from the object store.
+This error will be propagated to the next invocation of `DbIterator::next` or `DbIterator::seek`.
+After encountering this error, the iterator will be invalidated.
 Invalidated iterators will return `SlateDbError::InvalidatedIterator` on any subsequent call to `DbIterator::next` or `DbIterator::seek`.